-If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
-You will automatically be disenrolled from our plan when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from our plan when your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan.
+You will get a particular the discount lead from a complete.
+You will automatically be disenrolled from our plan when your new plan's coverage begins.
+Original Medicare with a separate Medicare Enroll in the new Medicare prescription drug plan. prescription drug plan.
+You will automatically be disenrolled from our plan when your new plan's coverage begins.
+Original Medicare without a separate Medicare prescription drug plan.
 Send us a written request to disenroll.
 Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24-hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1- 877-486-2048.
+You can also contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048.
 You will be disenrolled from our plan when your coverage in Original Medicare begins.

-SECTION 4 Until your membership ends, you must keep getting your medical services through our plan

-Section 4.1 Until your membership ends, you are still a member of our plan
+SECTION 4 Until your membership ends, you must keep getting your medical services through our plan Section 4.1 Until your membership ends, you are still a member of our plan